How to use the man pages on Linux

 pwd (the print working directory command):

 The easiest way to find a man page for something on your Linux system is through the command line.
-Using the man pages on your system is good because they should correspond to the version of the software that you actually have installed.
-However there are also various online sources for man pages including Ubuntu man pages and the Linux man-pages project.
+Using the man pages included with your system is good because they should correspond to the version of the software that you have installed.
+However, there are also various online sources for man pages, including Ubuntu and the Linux man-pages project.

 The manual, or man pages, is divided into sections.
-You will normally find there are 8 sections similar to the following.
+You will generally find there are eight sections similar to the following.

 This is from a system running Ubuntu.

-You can confirm this on your system by looking up the man page for man itself:
+You can confirm which sections are present on your system by looking up the man page for man itself: